genevate/style_guides/business/distributed_employees.md

   differently.
 - Encourage employees to proactively set/share goals, create projects, and recommend solutions.
-- Encourage employees to stay connected and be responsible for letting everyone know when they are not avaiable and for how long.
+- Encourage employees to stay connected and be responsible for letting everyone know when they are not available and for how long.
 - Encourage employees to constantly adapt and learn new methodologies, technologies, etc.

 ## Things to Avoid